jansepke/script.imdbupdate/README.md

 IMDB-Update
 ===========

-XBMC Add-on updates Movie Rating and Top250 from ImDB
+XBMC Add-on updates Movie Rating and Top250 from IMDB